Acronical/investment_valley/README.md

 - setup and activate Python Virtual Enviroment (Optional)
 - make sure Pygame is installed, I used `pip3 install pygame` on my Mac
 - make sure matplotlib is installed, I used `pip3 install matplotlib` on Mac
-- type  `python3 code/game.py`  to run the game
+- inside the `investment_valley` folder, type  `python3 code/game.py`  to run the game

 ## Need to be done:
 - [ ] make graphs showing the price trend for stock, crypto, and real estate trading (Dominick)